Forest Lab

 Science Projects

-• Wildfire Project - The objective of this project is to collect valuable information and data to help understand wildfire risk for researchers.
-This information will be used to assess and decrease wildfire risk for myForest users, and woodland owners across the country.
+• Wildfire Project - Volunteers are providing valuable information and data to help our understanding of wildfire risk.
+Taking part will decrease wildfire risk for participants, and ultimately for all woodland owners across the country.

-• Resilience Project - The objective of this project is to assess the site conditions of woodlands for tree species suitability and yield in order to help understand which tree species are ecologically suited to particular sites.
-This will help myForest users, and woodland owners across the country, improve resilience of their woodlands under climate change.
+• Resilience Project - We are exploring tree species suitability and yield to understand more about which tree species are ecologically suited to particular sites.
+This will help participants, and woodland owners across the country, improve the resilience of their woodlands under climate change.